ibigen/PHASEfilter/README.md

 # PHASEfilter
-PHASEfilter is a software package that is possible to filter variants, SNPs and INDELs, that are present in heterozygous form, in phased genomes.
+PHASEfilter is a software package that is possible to filter variants, SNPs and INDELs, that are present in heterozygous form in phased genomes.

 # Installation